-Now I want to go into our current website portfolio.
+The key here is we had to start.
+We had no idea what we were doing.
+It was terrible in the beginning.
+Our numbers were terrible and we had no processes.
+Everything in those first few months was terrible, but we started.
+I want to go into our current website portfolio.
 We have over 700 sites that make money.
-100% of them we end up overhauling the whole website every 18 months or so.
-Maybe they are not mobile responsive.
-Or visitors to the website say can you guys talk about this?
-The bottom line is, every roughly 2 years, in the internet world is like dog years.
-1 year in the internet is like 7 years in the business world.
-Changing the website every 18 months, the website is outdated at that point.
-So here is the question of the day.
+One hundred percent of them, whether we bought them already making money or we built them from scratch, we end up overhauling the whole website every roughly eighteen months or so.
+Maybe they are not mobile responsive or visitors to the website said, “Could you guys blog or talk about this?”
+In the internet world, every year is like dog years.
+A year goes by the internet is like seven years in the business world.

 Changing a website every eighteen months is outdated at that point.
 How about your business?
 Are you waiting for all of the lights to turn green before you start?
 If you are, I am going to tell you something incredibly painful.
 It’s almost unbelievable but it’s true.
 One hundred percent of the main revenue streams fail.
 One hundred percent of the number one household income, whatever your house makes money with right now, it doesn’t matter.
 Whoever the main breadwinner and whatever that person is doing for a living is going to fail.
 They are mortal and they are going to pass on at some point.
 There are no companies, few that exist today, were existent many moons ago.
 Companies go out of business and product lines fade away.Clients want to buy from people, but they also know a better way to do things.
 We can’t and never will be our clients.
 Click To Tweet